elputnam/RefurbishedNotions/RefurbishedNotions.md

 The colors of the rectangles change in correlation with my heart rate data collected on a day selected randomly from the first period of quarantine in 2020.

+I started listening to vaporwave as I work after reading Roisin Kiberd’s *The Disconnect: A Personal Journal Through the Internet.* The sonic textures are evocative of an earlier era of digital culture, which I find matches the graphic elements of this sketch.
+Unlike a screensaver, however, traces of colors and forms are left in the semi-transparent backdrop.

+These graphics are sublimations of anxieties and feelings of (dis)connection over the past year, as the pandemic exasperates qualities of social isolation.

 ## Tether

 The past period of isolation and increased reliance on digital connectivity has twisted my sense of time and space.